ERGO-Code/HiGHS/readme-hipo-deps.md

 ### Notes

 Make sure, that in the HiGHS CMake output, the path where the GKlib library is found matches the path where the GKlib include header is.
 If not, there may be a system GKlib library which is being picked up by mistake.
-I is working on resolving this.